ebkalderon/ukama-coding-assignment/README.md

   running the signal handler task and rely on lighter primitives like `join!()` instead.
 * Improve quality and moderate the frequency of log messages.
+* Make the service generic over both TCP and UDS streams, so we may be able to write some automated integration or E2E tests in the future.

 [rt_oci]: https://github.com/cri-o/cri-o/blob/f3390f3464d76c4b0dbaf565ba1fca3b67464276/internal/oci/runtime_oci.go#L1190-L1218